How to register:

 The audition requirements for the All State Music Program are published by MMEA in their August edition of the Music Educators Journal.
 Interested students can find a complete listing of requirements below.
 Students must follow the audition guidelines exactly or be disqualified.
 Actual copies of the music must be purchased from your local music store or ordered through appropriate distributors.
 You must not perform from photocopies – that is illegal!
 Sometimes, audition materials may be borrowed from your ensemble director.

-CLICK THESE LINKS FOR MORE INFORMATION AND STUDY COPIES
+CLICK THESE LINKS FOR MORE INFORMATION

 WHAT ELSE IS INVOLVED WITH THE AUDITION?